-The Conservation Area, nearby Area of Outstanding Natural Beauty (AONB), woodlands and surrounding landscape, as well as the richness in architectural styles and details, should be protected and promoted in any new development of any scale.
+The Conservation Area, nearby National Landscape (formerly AONB), woodlands and surrounding landscape, as well as the richness in architectural styles and details, should be protected and promoted in any new development of any scale.

 Design guidance will ensure that new developments within the parish, follow good design practice.
 This too will include guidance relating to conversions and extensions which can significantly impact the local vernacular.
 Subsequently, guidance will contribute to a sustainable and thriving community that retains its valued character.